 The heart is a muscular, fist-sized pump with four chambers, two on the left side and two on the right.
 The upper chambers (right and left atria) and the lower chambers (right and left ventricles) work with your heart's electrical system to keep your heart beating at an appropriate rate — usually 60 to 100 beats a minute for adults at rest.

 Your heart's electrical system controls your heartbeat, beginning in a group of cells at the top of the heart (sinus node) and spreading to the bottom, causing it to contract and pump blood.
-Aging, heart muscle damage from a heart attack, some medications and certain genetic defects can cause an abnormal heart rhythm.
+Aging, heart muscle damage from a heart attack, some medications and certain genetic conditions can cause an irregular heart rhythm.

 What a pacemaker does